ActianCorp/cfn-matrix/README.md

 The easiest way to create a new stack is to use the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
 From the console use the *Create New Stack* button.
 This will take you to the *Create stack* dialog.
 From this dialog select *Upload a template to Amazon S3* option and use the
 *Browse...* button to locate and upload a copy of *cfn-matrix.template*.
+After you upload the template and hit the *Next* button you should see the following dialog.

 ![Create A New Stack Dialog](https://raw.githubusercontent.com/ActianCorp/cfn-matrix/master/Create_A_New_Stack.png)

+All of the input fields with the exception of the *s3fs Bucket Name* field are required.
+Enter all of the values and use the *Next* button to get to the *Review* dialog.
+From the *Review* dialog push the *Create* button to create the stack.

 ## Template Parameters